marsch/Architecture/Protocols/2018-01-26WorkgroupTelko.md

 ## workgroup calls
 Agenda topics for the workgroup calls can be sent to the workgroup manager.

+## git structure
+Entry point to the architecture repository will be readme.md.
+It should contain links to important documents.

 ## Next Steps
 - Susanne:
   - Prepare presentation and open questions for conflict management